omateusassuncao/Challenge03-CardGAme/README.md

 Próximos passsos:
 - Configurar o Indentity para validação do usuário
-- COnfigurar a opção do usuário gerar a imagem do card a partir de uma IA
+- Configurar a opção do usuário gerar a imagem do card a partir de uma IA
 - Melhorar a UI do sistema